 - b. the employee's past disciplinary history (or lack thereof), except as provided in the disciplinary matrix: - c. whether others were jointly responsible for the misconduct, except that the MCSO disciplinary decision maker may consider the measure of discipline imposed on other employees involved to the extent that discipline on others had been previously imposed and the conduct was similarly culpable.

-Based on the Monitor's 10^{th} Quarterly Report MCSO is not in Phase 1 compliance.
-Phase 2 compliance is deferred.
+Based on the Monitor's 11th Quarterly Report MCSO is not in Phase 1 or Phase 2 compliance.

 In Order to achieve Phase 1 compliance, the following policies must be finalized: